MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - [CSS3](https://en.wikipedia.org/wiki/HTML5)

 ### Libraries, frameworks and programs
+- [Pexels](https://www.pexels.com/): this was used to access images for the site
 - [Font Awesome](https://fontawesome.com/): this was used to access icons for design purposes.
-- [Google Fonts:](https://fonts.google.com/): Nurito font was downloaded and imported to be applied across the project for styling purposes.
+- [Google Fonts](https://fonts.google.com/): Nurito font was downloaded and imported to be applied across the project for styling purposes.
 - [Code Anywhere](https://codeanywhere.com/): this was used for version control via the terminal to commit to Code Anywhere and Push to GitHub as the repository.
 - [GIt hub](https://github.com/): this was used as a repository for projects that were commited from Code Anywhere.
 - [Tiny PNG](https://tinypng.com/): this was used to compress files for inclusion.